 - The voltage in Japan (100 V) is less than in the United States of America (120 V).
 You need a voltage converter.

 Some say you can carefully try to use your appliances in Japan without a converter.
 Most likely they won't be damaged, but may not function optimally.
-If you don't want to take any chances, use a voltage converter in Japan when living in the United States of America.
+If you don't want to take any chances, use a voltage converter in Japan.
 You can find voltage converters at Amazon.